 A: Much longer hours, less employee protection, no trade unions.

 Q: How would you rate the healthcare in Dubai?

 Q: Is there any other advice you like to offer new expat arrivals?

 A: The same rules apply to all new arrivals in any new location.
-Do your research, learn about the place, the people, the culture, the laws, how you should behave.
-Far too many people go to new places with absolutely no idea of what they will encounter, how they should behave, how they can get into trouble with the law.
+Do your research, learn about the place, the people, the culture, the laws, and how you should behave.
+Far too many people go to new places with absolutely no idea of what they will encounter, how they should behave, or how they can get into trouble with the law.

 ► Interviewed July 2010